GPUOpen-Tools/radeon_compute_profiler/README.md

   * When collecting a trace for an application that performs memory transfers using hsa_amd_memory_async_copy, if the application asks for the data transfer timestamps directly, it will not get correct timestamps.
 The profiler will show the correct timestamps, however.
   * When collecting an aql packet trace, if the application asks for the kernel dispatch timestamps directly, it will not get correct timestamps.
 The profiler will show the correct timestamps, however.
   * When the rocm-profiler package (.deb or .rpm) is installed along with rocm, it may not be able to generate the default single-pass counter files.
 If you do not see counter files in /opt/rocm/profiler/counterfiles, you can generate them manually with this command: "sudo /opt/rocm/profiler/bin/CodeXLGpuProfiler --list --outputfile /opt/rocm/profiler/counterfiles/counters --maxpassperfile 1"
+  * When collecting a trace for an application with ROCm 2.0, extra HSA API calls not made by the application itself will appear in the trace.
+These originate from the rocprofiler library which is now used by RCP to collect kernel dispatch timestamps.
+This issue may go away in future ROCm versions.